 - Loss of income

 Different types of business insurance policies cover each of these risks.
-Commercial property protects business owners’ physical assets such as buildings and inventory from damage, theft, and vandalism.
+The commercial property protects business owners’ physical assets such as buildings and inventory from damage, theft, and vandalism.
 If your building burned down, or a natural disaster destroyed your inventory, a commercial property settlement would help you recover.

-Commercial liability protects small business owners from lawsuits related to bodily injuries on your property or errors and omissions.
-Under a commercial liability policy you may need general liability, professional liability, commercial umbrella, or directors and officers insurance.
+Commercial liability protects small business owners from lawsuits related to bodily injuries on their property or errors and omissions.
+Under a commercial liability policy, you may need general liability, professional liability, commercial umbrella, or directors and officers insurance.
 Coverage needs will depend upon your business’ size, industry, and other factors.

 With the coronavirus pandemic hitting many businesses hard, Arizona small business owners with business insurance may be wondering if their insurance policies could provide some relief.
 The answer will depend on the types of policies you’ve purchased and any riders attached to them.

 Commercial all-risk property insurance typically covers business interruptions.
 For this coverage to kick in, there must be physical loss or damage to either your property or that of a supplier or customer on whom you’re reliant.
 Insurers refer to these events as either “business interruption” or “contingent business interruption.”

 These policies could apply if the pandemic led to the physical loss or damage of property – for example, if food inventory spoiled due to forced closure.
 However, while restaurant owners have been attempting to file pandemic-related claims under business interruption coverage, most have been denied and lawsuits are ongoing.
 Your policy could exclude coverage for losses from the virus unless it has riders for business income losses due to infectious or communicable diseases.